Is this website useful? Please,

 Also in wood fired ovens the energy absorbed into dense firing chamber ust be kept in letting it to serve its purpose.
 It should vibrate only inside the dome and cook for us for a long time.
 If the dome was not covered with insulation, heat energy from the fire would quickly run away leaving the dome cold.

-Dome walls of the oven are made of dense material with high thermal conductivity therefore cooking chamber is capable to soak in heat from the fire and lead it all across in the body.
-This heat energy also enters right the outside edge very quickly, literally in a high speed.
+Dome walls of the oven are made out of a dense material with high thermal conductivity therefore cooking chamber is capable to soak in heat from the fire and lead it all across in the body.
+This heat energy also enters right the outside edge very quickly, it soaks through, literally in a high speed.
 In other words, as well as the dome is hot on the inside, very fast it gets equally hot on the outside.
-"That means it's loaded with cooking energy :o) 'Oh no no … don't get scared it is very good for you!!!
+"That means it's loaded with cooking energy :o) 'Oh no no ... don't get scared it is very good for you!!!
 We will just give the oven a nice coat to keep it warm even though it is not winter, and that way the energy is only ours."

 Refractory heat insulation types